 Rather gruesomely, the site also has a list of unnamed victims who were killed through accidents such as crushing, falling out of the cage or down the shaft.
 It should be noted that after the Felling Pit disaster, public concern about the dangers of the work led to the invention of the Geordie safety lamp (by local legend George Stephenson) and then the Davy lamp.

 It’s not all doom and gloom though.
-Despite the harsh conditions in the mines came things of beauty.
+Despite the harsh conditions in the mines, rom them came things of beauty.
 The Pitmen Painters is the name given to a group of miners who participated in a programme through the Workers Education Association to learn about art appreciation.

 Starting in 1934, the men were encouraged by their tutor to try to paint themselves, which led to them capturing every aspect of their daily lives, whether at home, in the mines or relaxing at the allotment.
 The story of the miners of Ashington has inspired a play, and their artwork is on display at the Woodhorn Museum.